DataFire/Integrations/integrations/generated/azure_cdn/README.md

   * type `string`: Resource type.

 ### ProfileListResult
 * ProfileListResult `object`: Result of the request to list profiles.
-It contains a list of profile objects and a URL link to get the the next set of results.
+It contains a list of profile objects and a URL link to get the next set of results.
   * nextLink `string`: URL to get the next set of profile objects if there are any.
   * value `array`: List of CDN profiles within a resource group.
     * items [Profile](#profile)